itsmarknorris/Hackathon2025/README.md

 copy, paste, or navigate their computer to a bunch of different subfolders just to organize their work.
 This program will use addresses of folders and files then organizes them based on user preference.

-The only requirements to run this program is: java runtime environment 17
+The only requirements to run this program are: java runtime environment 17 and javafx.

 When launching the program, a window will pop up with some choice boxes and textFields.
 The names and prompts are for ease of use and the user can understand how the program works from it.